papermerge/papermerge-core/README.md

 VITE_KEEP_UNUSED_DATA_FOR=1
 ```

+Another vite variables you may consider:

+* VITE_REMOTE_ROLES

 Of course, you will need to adjust user ID, username to match your BE.

 `VITE_KEEP_UNUSED_DATA_FOR` will cache data returned from BE for one second